How to Choose DC hipot test kit for transformers?

 AC DC Hipot Test < Chroma

-Refer to Figure 5 for typical AC hipot test setup.
+Refer to Figure 5 for a typical AC hipot test setup.
 The setup for a DC hipot test would be identical.